VenkataManishBetha/adfpractice/readme.md

-ADF File: contains all the created services
+adf_ile: contains all the created services